bpolitiadis/vpoliteiadis/docs/IMAGE_OPTIMIZATION.md

 ### ✅ Do

 - Store source images in `src/assets/images/`
+- Use direct static asset serving for critical images (avatar, logos)
-- Use VercelImage component for all images
+- Use VercelImage component for dynamic content images
 - Specify appropriate width/height attributes
 - Use meaningful alt text
 - Implement responsive sizing with `sizes` attribute
+- Use `loading="eager"` and `fetchPriority="high"` for above-the-fold images
+- Use `loading="lazy"` for below-the-fold images

 ### ❌ Don't